-Refinance your medical student loans and get rid of them as fast as you can.
+If you have a good credit score, you should refinance your medical student loans and get rid of them as fast as you can.
 Because you won’t qualify for any of the federal forgiveness programs, it’s a no-brainer to refinance and save interest over the lives of your loans.

-3. You have high-interest private medical school loans
+3. You have high-interest private student loans

 4. You have a high-income-earning spouse

-If you’re sure you can’t benefit from a forgiveness program like PSLF because your spouse makes a high income, then it would make sense to refinance medical school loans
+If you’re sure you can’t benefit from a forgiveness program like PSLF because your spouse makes a high income, then it would make sense to refinance medical school loans.

 The bottom line?
 Refinance medical school loans if you’re confident in these scenarios: